By Karen A. Soukiasian

 They are often less prepared and unable to cope with the unpredictability of a rambunctious toddler or child.
 Combine genetic tendencies, inability to cope, and lack of experience with children, what you may have is a dog who could be unpredictable and possibly dangerous.

 OK, so what can you do, as a responsible parent and dog owner?
-It’s actually very simple…SET RULES for both your child and your dog.
-Desensitize them to each other.
+It’s actually very simple – set rules for kids and dogs.

 1. All humans, mini or otherwise, are Alpha!